 How to Install Custom Motorcycle Exhaust Pipes

-When a bike enthusiasts further customizes his motorcycle, a custom motorcycle exhaust is the most common this to replace the old motorcycle exhaust.
+When a bike enthusiast further customizes his motorcycle, a custom motorcycle exhaust is the most common thing to replace the old motorcycle exhaust.
 Customized motorcycle exhaust not only class up a motorcycles look but you can also choose the type of sound you want your exhaust to make to make it classier.
 Most of the stock exhausts that come with motorcycles are either too big or sounds like empty cans.
 Some motorcycle exhausts are fine like the single side exhaust but they tend to get hot really fast making it uncomfortable for the rider plus the sound it makes is also not to good.

 Step 1 – Fit the Exhaust

 Take your new customized exhaust and try to pre-fit it on your bike prior to installation to make sure it will fit perfectly around all the other parts of the motorcycle.
 Make sure that when you choose a location for your new exhaust that you do not block off the oil pan or other crucial parts that has to remain accessible.
 It is also suggested to fit around the clutch of your motorcycle.
 But most importantly, make sure that when you install your customized motorcycle exhaust that you will be able to ride comfortably.

 Check for enough clearance from other areas of the motorcycle.
 Under seat exhausts give off too much heat, so don't let the exhaust touch the seat frame or be very close to the tires or wire harness.